The Top 10 Online Master’s in Music Programs

 Aspiring musicians can find in-depth degree information on this page, which can help them navigate their academic and professional options.
 For more information, consult our master's in music program guide.

-What Are the Best Online Master's in Music Programs?
+the Best Online Master's in Music Programs?
 Here Are Our Top 10:

 Is your school on this list?
 Get the BestColleges ranking seal.